xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 3: Python II (6hr)

-- 3.1 Lab: Essay Grader
+- 3.1 Lab: Essay Grader Handout

 - 3.2 Thinking Like a Programmer: From Comments to Code